shichao-an/notes/docs/bd/ch1.md

 These systems can handle very large amounts of data, but with serious trade-offs:

 * Hadoop can parallelize large-scale batch computations on very large amounts of data, but the computations have high latency.
-You don’t use Hadoop for anything where you need low-latency results.
+You don't use Hadoop for anything where you need low-latency results.
-* NoSQL databases like Cassandra achieve their scalability by offering you a much more limited data model than you’re used to with something like SQL.
+* NoSQL databases like Cassandra achieve their scalability by offering you a much more limited data model than you're used to with something like SQL.
     * Squeezing your application into these limited data models can be very complex.
     * They are not human-fault tolerant, because the databases are mutable.